UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

     This is implemented in scadnano as the object `app.state`.
 Notice that main.dart (in the root directory of the repo) contains a single line of code, `app.start();` (which runs in lib/src/app.dart), which in turn calls `initialize_state()`, which creates a state object (and puts it in something called the "Redux store" so that Redux knows about it).

-    The state (of type `AppState` in scadnano) contains the whole DNADesign describing the design the user is viewing/editing.
+    The state (of type `AppState` in scadnano) contains the whole Design describing the design the user is viewing/editing.
 The state also contains all the "UI state".
 UI state (of type `AppUIState` in scadnano) includes view settings such as whether DNA sequences are visible (which are stored in localStorage to remain constant if the user closes and reopens the app), as well as more ephemeral UI state such as the current position and dimensions of a dragging selection box.

-    The state is a tree structure representing object containment (i.e., `AppState` contains a `DNADesign`, an `AppUIState`, and a few other things; the `DNADesign` contains a list of `Strand`'s, each `Strand` contains a list of `Domain`'s, etc.)
+    The state is a tree structure (in other words, there are no cyclic object references) representing object containment, i.e., `AppState` contains a `Design`, an `AppUIState`, and a few other things; the `Design` contains a list of `Strand`'s, each `Strand` contains a list of `Domain`'s, etc. The fact that it must be acyclic makes much of the programming quite tricky.
+For instance, in the [Python package](https://github.com/UC-Davis-molecular-computing/scadnano-python-package), each `Domain` has a reference back to the `Strand` in which it is contained.
+This helps to do things such as have a `Domain` compute its DNA sequence (the substring of the containing `Strand`'s DNA sequence).
+Such cyclic references are forbidden by built_value, which means that some code is more awkward to write in the Dart library.
+(For example, to ask about a `Domain`'s DNA sequence, you call `strand.dna_sequence_in(domain)` on its containing `Strand`.)

     Because we use some libraries that are not designed to work with React and Redux, not *all* information the app needs is in the state.
 For example, we use the [svg-pan-zoom library](https://github.com/ariutta/svg-pan-zoom) to enable panning and zooming.
-That library keeps track of the current zoom level and translation in the main view and side view, so they are not stored in the state.
+That library keeps track of the current zoom level and translation in the main view and side view, so those values are not stored in the state.
 One long-term goal is to migrate to a React library for this functionality, which will allow the whole app to be more "pure" React/Redux.

 2. **View:**
     This can be thought of as a *function* that takes the state as input and outputs an HTML tree to display in the browser.
 It is a "pure" function, meaning that the displayed HTML is a deterministic function of the state, and should consult no other side information.